SolaceLabs/solace-platform-mcp/README.md

 ## Purpose

 The MCP servers in this repository provide standardized interfaces for AI systems to:
-- Monitor Solace PubSub+ event brokers in real-time
+- Monitor Solace event brokers in real-time
 - Retrieve metrics and operational data from Solace products
 - Execute management operations through natural language instructions
 - Access event mesh topology and configuration information